Feeling gratitude and not expressing it is like wrapping a present and not giving it. – William Arthur Ward

 “What would you really miss in your live?”

-Are your hearts melting too?
-They are so precious I had to share them with you!
+The answers are so precious I have to share them with you!

 I’m thankful for my pet dog and my friend Berit!